Exploring Türkiye

 I'll never forget a January tour to Türkiye about 20 years ago when we visited the site of Laodicia in a snowstorm.
 We operated as usual (note the map in the snow!) and our students were undeterred.

-I am reminded of how Cyrus the Great surprised the Lydians by marching through "wintertime cold" to Sardis.
+I am reminded of how Cyrus the Great surprised the Lydians by marching through the winter cold to Sardis.
 Croesus, the Lydian king, had disbanded his army for the season, as was the habit in those days.
 I guess the Persians didn't get the memo.
 They did take Sardis tho!
 The year?
 547 BC.

 Note: For more on the wintertime defeat of the Lydians, see Herodotus's Histories (I.79-81 and I.84) or Xenophon’s Cyropaedia (2.1.6 and 7.1.23-28).